asmshkhaws/Nashville_Housing_SQL/SQL_QUERIES.md

 # Standardize Date Format

-* The ALTER TABLE statement is used to add, delete, or modify columns in an existing table.
+* `ALTER TABLE` statement is used to add, delete, or modify columns in an existing table.

-* The UPDATE statement is used to modify the existing records in a table.
+* `UPDATE` statement is used to modify the existing records in a table.

 * Convert String Date to Date datatype
 ```